-Now, I had promised monkeys, but all craftiness ground to a halt when I did my shoulder in, and then my 6 year old came up with these, all by herself, and I thought they'd be perfect for our homemade zoo.
+Now, I had promised monkeys, but then my youngest came up with these, all by herself, and I thought they'd be perfect for our homemade zoo.

-All you need is an egg box, paint, a black felt tip pen and some glue.
+All you need is an egg box scissors, paint, a black felt tip pen and some glue.

-First, cut the ends off a few egg box cups, then push up and round the bottoms (push in and round the corners if yours are a bit square like these ones) - so they end up looking more dome shaped.
+First, cut out a few egg box cups, then push up and round the bottoms (push in and round the corners if yours are a bit square like these ones) - so they end up looking more dome shaped.

 Painting time next, and don't forget to splosh some on both sides of the egg box lid, or any other spare piece of cardboard (for legs and heads)

 When dry, use a felt tip to draw a pattern on the shell, and after perusing pictures online, we added some yellow and brown spots too.